WeiChiehSu/phonon-mediated-superconductivity/README.md

 Furthermore, the tutorial discusses the convergence of superconducting properties, explaining how to determine whether the superconductivity calculations are converged and which parameters have the greatest influence on the superconducting transition temperature

-# Special Cases : Phonon Anharmonicity effect
+# Special Cases : Phonon Anharmonicity effect - SSCHA

-SSCHA:

 1.SSCHA Theory : readme.md